ZertoPublic/ZertoApiWrapper/docs/Get-ZertoVpgSetting.md

 ```

 ### -retentionPeriod
-Get the retention period for a backup
+Get the retention period for a backup.
+Please note, this parameter is ONLY available in Zerto version 7.5 and earlier.
+Attempting to run this switch against a Zerto Virtual Manager version 8.0 or higher result in an error.

 ```yaml
 Type: SwitchParameter